verisimilitude20201/system-design/Rate_Limiter/design_a_rate_limiter.md

 2. When client request comes, RateLimiter makes a call to the ClientIdentifier builder to build a client identity, passes this key to the cache and retrives the bucket.
 3. Last step is calling the allowRequest function on the Token Bucket.

+### Single instance set up with the above algorithms works extremely fine
+1. Each of above algorithms works extremely fine for a single-instance or rather a single data centre set up of the rate limiting systems.
+2. Common problems in a distributed set up
+  - Inconsistency: This fails if the load balancer does not redirect request to the same instance for the rate-limiter to identify that this user already requested.
+Request from this user will never go to a different region/ data center.
+This is called Sticky session load balancing.
+This gives rise to skewed distribution of requests
+  - Race Conditions: Rate limiters will have a lock and release it only after updating the current counter in Redis for that user.
+This will add a latency to the round-trip time of the same request.

+3. There may be a latency between syncing the data between nodes.
+We can have a local cache on each Rate-Limiter node updating the rate limit count, and each rate-limiter service syncs it back to the Redis store.
+At times, we can relax the rate-limit because it's okay to deliver 100-103-104 requests per minute when the rate is set to 100 requests per minute

 ### Stepping into the Distributed World
 0. There are 3 hosts - Host A, Host B and Host C. And we need to allow 4 requests per second per client.